 The Masked Singer 2023, eliminated: who was eliminated, the mask

-THE MASKED SINGER 2023 ELIMINATED – Which mask was eliminated from The Masked Singer 2023 during the episode aired today, Saturday 8 April?
-The mask eliminated at the end of the fourth episode was that of… NEWS UPDATE…
+THE MASKED SINGER 2023 ELIMINATED – Which mask was eliminated from The Masked Singer 2023 during the episode aired today, Saturday 15 April?
+The mask eliminated at the end of the fifth episode was that of… NEWS UPDATE…

 Masks